computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 practices of one consultancy are considered anti-patterns at another.
 For example, some companies proudly call themselves Agile or Scrum teams, while others are defined by their rejection of Agile practices.
-Some groups care a lot about accounting, business, and finance, while other companies outsource those concerns and focus on code or relationships.
+Some groups care a lot about accounting and finance, while other companies outsource those concerns and focus on code or relationships.

-I think rapid changes in the world of software development spur consultancies to dance around, trying to find their place.
-But ultimately, it's personal.
+I think the rapidly changing software ecosystem makes a lot of different approaches possible.
+Ultimately, it's personal.
 Each of the following companies represents a worldview, a coherent idea of how a group of people can happily write software and make money.

 ### thoughtbot